 Angela Pisoni graduated from Brandeis University in May 2012 with a B.A. in Psychology and a minor in Italian Studies.
 As an undergraduate she coordinated community service endeavors for Brandeis students, and researched the interaction between peer victimization and parental intervention in a developmental psychology research lab.
 Angela also spent time volunteer at the Jenny Waelder Hall Center for Children in Washington, D.C. for children with Autism spectrum disorders.
 After her time at the DCRP, Angela plans to pursue a graduate degree in clinical psychology.

 Rosemary Walker graduated from Bucknell University in 2011 with a B.A. in Psychology and Women’s studies and a minor in Mathematics.
-As a senior, she completed an independent research project examining work-family conflict in a cross-cultural context.
-She developed this project while studying abroad in Denmark, one of the five Nordic countries that have distinguished themselves by their active work to promote gender equality.
-To investigate the influence that culture and national policies have on the antecedents and consequences of work-family conflict, she interviewed Danish and American mothers about their experience of work-family conflict.
-Rosemary also worked in the Office of LGBT Awareness for her four years at Bucknell University.
-In addition, she volunteered at SVWIT, a shelter for female survivors of violence.
-At SVWIT, Rosemary led weekly group counseling sessions that focused on helping women transition to lives of safety and independence.
-At the end of her two years at the Depression Clinical and Research Program, Rosemary hopes to pursue a graduate degree in clinical psychology.
+She served as a research assistant for Dr. Heidi Feldman in the Developmental Behavioral Lab at Stanford University School of Medicine and under the supervision of Dr. Allison Harvey in the Golden Bear Sleep and Mood Research Clinic at UC Berkeley.
+As a senior, she designed an independent research project examining the outcomes of work-family conflict in a cross-cultural context.
+She developed this project while studying abroad in Denmark in order to investigate the influence that culture and national policies have on the consequences of work-family conflict in Danish and American mothers.
+Rosemary worked in the Office of LGBT Awareness for her four years at Bucknell University.
+In addition, she volunteered weekly at SVWIT, a shelter for female survivors of violence.
+At the end of her two years at the Depression Clinical and Research Program, Rosemary plans to pursue a graduate degree in clinical psychology.